Lymphomas ( Hodgkin and Non Hodgkin lymphoma )

 • Hepatosplenomegaly, fatigue, pruritus.

-• Alcohol-induced lymph node pain (classic but rare).
+• Alcohol-induced nodal pain (classic, rare).

 • Bone marrow involvement → cytopenias.